Last of the Summer Wine: Ending

 Despite numerous cast and production changes over the years, Last of the Summer Wine continued to be popular with viewers and was renewed year after year despite reports to the contrary.
 Rumours circulated as early as the 1980s that the BBC wanted to end the show and replace it with a new programme aimed at a younger audience.
 Its popularity made this decision hard to justify, however, since even repeats sometimes received ratings of as many as five million viewers per episode.

 In December 2008, Alan J. W. Bell stated in an interview with The Daily Telegraph that the BBC had not yet commissioned a new series and that bosses at the network told him one would not be produced.
 Bell criticised this decision, stating that "millions still enjoy the series and the actors love being involved" and that it would be a terrible blow to the shops and businesses in Holmfirth who have come to depend on tourist revenue.
 The BBC denied these claims, saying that a decision had not yet been reached whether to commission another series or not.

 It was confirmed on 26 June 2009 that a 31st series of 6 episodes had been commissioned for transmission in 2010.
 In June 2010 the BBC announced that it would not renew Last of the Summer Wine after its thirty-first series was broadcast during the summer of 2010.
 Tom Owen criticised the BBC for not permitting a special final episode.
 Roy Clarke, however, stated that he was fully aware this was the last series, and preferred the show to have a quiet ending.
 The final episode of the show, "How Not to Cry at Weddings", was subsequently broadcast on 29 August 2010.
-The final line was said by Peter Sallis, the longest-serving actor.
+The final line, "Did I lock the door?", was said by Peter Sallis, the longest-serving actor.